elegant-scipy/elegant-scipy/markdown/ch6.markdown

 e.g. one-layer NN, kernel PCA, or NN from scratch

-## Graph Laplacian
+## Laplacian matrix of a graph

-We discussed graphs in chapter 3, but used a rather simple method of analysis:
+We discussed graphs in chapter 3, where we represented image regions as nodes, connected by edges between them.
+But we used a rather simple method of
+analysis: we *thresholded* the graph, removing all edges above some value.
+Thresholding works in simple cases, but can easily fail, because all you need is one noisy edge to fall on the wrong side of the threshold for the approach to fail.

-*thresholding* the graph, meaning, removing all the links having weight below some threshold.
-It turns out that we can think of a graph G as an *adjacency matrix* $A$, in which $A_{i, j} = 1$ if and only if the link (i, j) is in G.
-We can then use linear algebra techniques to study this matrix, with striking results.
+In this chapter, we will explore some alternative approaches to graph analysis, based on linear algebra.
+It turns out that we can think of a graph G as an *adjacency matrix* $A$, in which $A_{i, j} = 1$ if and only if the link (i, j) is in G. We can then use linear algebra techniques to study this matrix, with often striking results.

 The *Laplacian* matrix of a graph is defined as the *degree matrix*, $D$, which contains the degree of each node along the diagonal and 0 everywhere else,